jabranham/personal-website/_posts/2015-09-15-reference-management.md

 you add a reference to zotero, it will automatically add it to your .bib file.

-That's all I use Zotero for, but I think it has many more features.
+Zotero also has other features.
 It seems to be able to manage pdf files and images and whatnot.
-Maybe I should put more effort into learning what Zotero can do, but for now I just use it to sync my .bib file between computers and projects.
-I honestly havne't played around with it much yet, but it seems to do what I need it to do really well.
 If you aren't writing in plain text, Zotero can also integrate with Word and OpenOffice.

 [^zotero]: It's also open source!

+# Auto-completion
-# Auto-completion This is just a quick note about auto-completion.
+This is just a quick note about auto-completion.
 You *need* to get an editor that has auto-completion for your references.
 It will make your life so much easier.
 So, for example, one way to cite things in LaTeX is with the `\citep{}` command.
 A